 Negotiating terms in a real estate contract

-The above is general information and not considered legal advice.
-We do our best to write informative articles about real estate in Calgary, AB, but if you have questions or concerns about our comments, please feel free to contact us or speak to your legal advisor.
+Please note: The above is general information and not considered legal advice.
+We do our best to write informative articles about real estate in Calgary, Alberta.
+If you have any questions or concerns about our comments, please feel free to contact us or speak to your legal advisor.